tower1ight/World/0.Sessions and Planning/C.04/C.04 Planning and outline.md

 		 - Wants Praise and elaborate celebrations will prompt compliments
  - **[[The Stalk Seer]]:**
 	 - Sanctuary
-		 - A sun dappled clearing holding the only built structure you've seen in this place, You can smell something like fermentation comming piles of plant debris beside the building.
-Something stick like removes itself from the face of the hut another from a pile, they see
+		 - A sun dappled clearing holding the only built structure you've seen in this place, You can smell something like fermentation coming piles of plant debris beside the building.
+Something removes itself from the face of the hut another from a pile, their legs swiveling up and and showing stick like bodies with 6 long appendages, they swivel towards each other and seem to share something, tall gets some interference
 		 - Enter a grand structure of stalks bent hutlike into curved shapes in sequence, all built with respect to an enormous stalk

-		 - Stalk fiber sits around the room in large piles being woven by acolytes,
+		 - smaller  piles of dried plant material are being
 	 - Acolytes
 		 - Bodies resemble large stick insects, 4 sets of arms and large mandibles
 	 - Seer